 - 1) Hard hats are to be worn by all individuals working around overhead lifting equipment (gantries and davits) when the item being lifted, or the strain on a lifting line or cable, potentially exceeds 50 lbs.
 Examples include, but are not limited to, buoy and bottom mount deployments, oyster dredges, patent tongs, bottom grabs, otter trawls and towed sensors. - Appropriate work gloves are to be worn by all individuals assisting with lifting operations and with special attention to those with moving parts (i.e. bottom grabs and patent tongs). - 3) Special attention to loose clothing, PFDs or other potential "snag" hazards during overboard deployments should be exercised. - 4) Knives and other means of freeing equipment or individuals for lines or cables shall be readily available on the deck of the operation. - X. EPIRBS or PLBs must be carried by all research vessels.
-The Master is responsible for making sure an operating emergency locating device is available that is appropriate to the scope of work and the waters of operation.
+The master is responsible for making sure an operating emergency locating device is available that is appropriate to the scope of work and the waters of operation.
 As a rule of thumb, the following applies; - The R/V Osprey, R/V Petrel and R/V Rudy G. Arndt have individually registered and hydrostatically activated EPIRBS mounted to the topside of the cabin.
 Additional PLBs are available to be worn by deck workers in nighttime or higher MOB risk operations. - 2) The smaller vessels that are limited to sheltered waters (<26' LOA, R/Vs Skimmer, Scoter and Zostera) have ACR ResQLink 406 MHz personal locator beacons stored in the orange safety box under the console. - When required by the operating situation or by the HSE standards of a contracting organization the PLB is to be carried on the person of the operator in charge.
 If needed the PLB shall be activated by the operator in addition to other safety notification measures (i.e. USCG calls via VHF, DSC activations) - Y. Life rafts; Any vessel operating beyond 10 nm from shore is required to have a currently certified and hydrostatically released canister life raft aboard.
 Vessels operating in sheltered waters or within 10 miles of shore may utilize valise style rafts where mounting a canister raft is not practical. - Z. Signatures and copies of required credentials are required to be on file in the MFS Director's office for all authorized operators.
 The signature page indicates receipt/understanding of these policies and a commitment to their enforcement. - AA.
-Shallow water operations; shallow water (<1m) operations where individuals can stand at any time, are not near deep channels or swift currents and that are not operating under the AAUS auspices are to adhere to the guidelines set forth here; - 1) Individuals shall be competent swimmers in appropriate physical condition for the activity.
+Additional operator and management responsibilities; The safe operation of a University owned vessel is the sole responsibility of the master at that time.
+It is their responsibility to ensure that the vessel has the required safety gear and that all State, Federal and University policies and regulations are followed.
+Marine Field Station personnel are responsible for the general maintenance of the vessels and assisting the day's master in checking vessels and safety gear.
+When in doubt, ask Marine Field Station staff for assistance prior to departure.